Sacred Valley: History

 Agricultural terraces, called andenes, were built up hillsides flanking the valley floor and are today the most visible and widespread signs of the Inca civilization in the Sacred Valley.

 In 1537, the Inca Emperor Manco Inca Yupanqui fought and won the Battle of Ollantaytambo against a Spanish army headed by Hernando Pizarro.
-Nevertheless, Manco soon withdrew from the Sacred Valley and the area came under the control of the Spanish colonialists.
+Nevertheless, Manco soon withdrew from the Sacred Valley and the area came under the control of the Spanish colonists.

 Oral histories in the Quechua language suggest that the ancient Inca married Pachamama (Mother Earth) and produced human offspring.
 The Incas are renowned for their precision in stone masonry.
 The architecture was a means of bringing order to untamed areas and the people of the Andes region.
 Machu Picchu, located in the Sacred Valley, is an example of the Incas adapting building strategies that acknowledge the topography of the area.
 While other Pre-Columbian cultures constructed man-made mountains, the Incas emphasized the natural forms of the topography around them.
 The Sacred Rock, located in the Sacred Valley, is an example of a stone that draws attention to the horizon of the mountain range.